arturwojnar/blog/articles/architecture-the-bad-parts.md

 ### Risks ⚠️

 <big-number value="1"></big-number> Checking the cancer risk and checking the fatty liver risk both happen in the `Alert` entity (within the same context). 🔀
-**This is coupling, but now between two _write models_.** The newly added check requires the patient's sex, ALT, and fibrosis levels to be calculated.
+**This is coupling, but now between two *write models*.** The newly added check requires the patient's sex, *ALT*, and fibrosis levels to be calculated.

-<big-number value="2"></big-number> The service calls so-called _side effects_ synchronously, one after another. ⏱️
+<big-number value="2"></big-number> The service calls so-called *side effects* synchronously, one after another. ⏱️
 **What if one of the checks fails?
-Or what would happen if the running container gets abruptly closed between the checks?** Will we end up in an _inconsistent_ state?
-This is a matter of _reliability_. 🛡️
+Or what would happen if the running container gets abruptly closed between the checks?** Will we end up in an *inconsistent* state?
+This is a matter of *reliability*. 🛡️

 <big-number value="3"></big-number> When you look closely at the `Alert` service, we see a pretty lengthy dictionary containing `Alert`, `Measurement`, and `User`. 📚
 Think also that the `checkMeasurement` method is called in the `Measurement` service. **It's all tangled together and connected to each other.
 We can start thinking of the tangled objects as a big ball of mud.** 🧶